TenantTim/KeyboardSwitcher/README.md

 ## KeyboardSwitcher

-The idea and POC was finished one of my friend, I cleaned up and refactored some of the code.
+The idea was fromy one of my friend, and he also had a great POC.
+I just cleaned up and refactored some of the code.

 This tool enables windows user to switch between different remote desktops with simple keyboard shortcut.